The site works in a test mode

 Lebarde Resort

-Your adventure begins in the resort of Lebarde, which is a balneological and climatic resort whose mineral waters have therapeutic properties.
+Your adventure begins in the resort of Lebarde, which is a balneological and climatic resort in Samegrelo Region, whose mineral waters have therapeutic properties.

-The route from Lebarde takes you through both forest and alpine meadows on your way to a pair of lakes at 2,300 and 2,400 feet above sea level respectively.
-The hike from the resort to the first of these lakes is 10 kilometres.
+The route from Lebarde takes you through both forest and alpine meadows on your way to a pair of lakes.
+Didi Tobavarchkhili Lake is within 10 km from Lebarde, set at 2,300 meters and in 2 kilometer from it, you will come across Chiche Tobavarchkhili Lake at 2,380 meters.

 Askhi Limestone Massif

-The next stop on your hike is the Askhi Limestone Massif, which acts as the border between western Samegrelo and Lechkhumi.
-Along the way to the massif, you’ll find shepherds’ summer huts, where you can spend the night.
+The next stop on your hike is the Askhi Limestone Massif, which acts as the border between Samegrelo and Lechkhumi regions.
+Along the way to the massif, you’ll find shepherds’ summer huts, where you might be able to spend the night inside.

 The plateau is 2,000 to 2,100 metres above sea level, boasting beautiful subalpine and alpine meadows where it is also possible to camp.